thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Introduction

 Multiple Internet protocols rely on public key cryptography.
-They require keys to be distributed by servers to clients.
-This could be done via certificates, via software releases, or via HTTP.
+They require keys to be distributed by origins to clients.
+This is done via certificates, via software releases, or via HTTP.
 This document focuses on this last mechanism.
 It aims to set recommendation on how to design a key directory that should be served over HTTP.

 Distribution via HTTP allows for a more dynamic use of public keys, for rotation, or caching on intermediate servers or clients.

-The document covers:

-1. cache behaviour
-2. how to populate key id
-3. possibly well known url and client behaviour
-4. rotation considerations (kid, cache, others), to minimize key compromise

-Format is a lot more work (likely different as well), so reusing COSE key set and jwk set could work for examples (maybe more, not sure)
+This document specifies how clients and mirrors should consume cache directive set by origins, how origins should expose their key directory, and rotate them.
+The document does not cover a specific directory format, as these needs might vary from one protocol to the next.

 # Conventions and Definitions